Everyone Dies. But Not Everyone Will Live After.

 For the Gospel proceeds not from the servant, but from the Sovereign Himself.
 The message is not born from the vassal, but from the great Suzerain whose authority rules over all souls.
 He alone quickens whom He will, hardens whom He will, and brings every man at last beneath the righteous judgment of His throne.
 Therefore the servant may labor with peace, knowing that the burden of outcome rests not upon his shoulders, but upon the perfect wisdom and decree of God.

-Thus it is a foolish a thing to imagine that money paid unto a physician can add even a single moment to a life already measured by the hand of God.
+Thus it is a foolish a thing to imagine that money paid to a trusted doctor can add even a single second to a life already measured by the hand of God.
 We shall not draw one breath more, neither shall the heart beat one beat beyond that number which Heaven hath already appointed.
 For every man’s days are numbered before they begin, and none can lengthen his appointed span by anxiety, wealth, or human will.
 Death comes neither too early nor too late, but precisely at the hour ordained by God.

-And herein shines the marvelous wisdom of God: that even death itself, that most dreadful enemy of man, He is able to transform into something beautiful for those whom He loveth.
-What was once the curse of the Fall becometh, through Christ, the promise of Resurrection.
+Yet unto the redeemed by the grace of God in Christ, death is but the end of misery, corruption, and sin.
+It is the final putting off of the tired, sickly flesh and the entrance into everlasting rest and glory with Christ.
+It is the beginning of joys unspeakable and full of glory—the everlasting beholding of God.
+Only those treasures laid up in Christ endure.
+And herein shines the marvelous wisdom of God: that even death itself, that most dreadful enemy of man, He is able to transform into something beautiful for those whom He loves.
+What was once the curse of the Fall unto death becometh, through Christ, the promise of Resurrection unto life.
 The grave itself hath been conquered by the risen Lord.
-Thus the redeemed Bride will hear his beloved Groom speak,
+Thus the redeemed Bride will hear her beloved Groom lovingly speak,

-Rise up, my love, my fair one, and come away.
-For, lo, the winter is past, the rain is over and gone; The flowers appear on the earth; the time of the singing of birds is come, and the voice of the turtle is heard in our land; The fig tree putteth forth her green figs, and the vines with the tender grape give a good smell.
-Arise, my love, my fair one, and come away.
+Rise up, my love, my fair one, and come away with me.
+For, lo, the winter is past, the rain is over and gone; The flowers appear on the earth; the time of the singing of birds is come, and the voice of the turtledove is heard in our land; The fig tree shoots forth her green figs, and the vines with the tender grape give a good smell.
+Arise, my love, my fair one, and come away with me.

 Songs 2:10-13